 "Patients with cardiac conditions including catecholaminergic arrhythmias, long QT syndrome and angina should be aware of the potential danger of a large intake of caffeine, which is a stimulant that can exacerbate their condition with possibly fatal consequences," he said.
 He also cautioned that energy drinks "have absolutely no place" during or after exercise and urged health care providers to warn patients with cardiac conditions about the potential dangers associated with these drinks.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Exercise, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Exercise, Hypertension

 Keywords: Overweight, Exercise, Diabetes Mellitus, Type 2, Death, Sudden, Risk Factors, Heart Arrest, Headache, Tremor, Food Safety, Caffeine, Epidemiologic Studies, Cardiovascular Diseases, Cholesterol, HDL, Confidence Intervals, Hypertension, Cytochrome P-450 CYP1A2, Health Personnel, Long QT Syndrome, Tachycardia, Genotype, Wine